settings icon

 Answer

 If a child reveals his or her homosexuality, the first thing for Christian parents to do is let their child know that, no matter what, love and grace will win the day.
 Mom and dad’s love will continue, regardless.
 First John 4:8 says, “The one who does not love does not know God, for God is love.”
-“God’s kindness is intended to lead you to repentance” (Romans 2:4).
+There is nothing to be gained by callousness, denial, or denunciation.
+Rather, “God’s kindness is intended to lead [a person] to repentance” (Romans 2:4).

-All parents need to remember that our children (like ourselves) have heart issues.
-We’re not trying to put good fruit on bad trees; we are passionately praying for our wayward children that God would change the roots of the tree—that He might remove their heart of stone and replace it with a heart of flesh (see Ezekiel 36:26).
+Our children (like ourselves) have heart issues.
+We’re not trying to put good fruit on bad trees; we are passionately praying for our wayward children that God would heal the roots of the tree—that He might remove their heart of stone and replace it with a heart of flesh (see Ezekiel 36:26).

-The difference between struggling with homosexuality and identifying oneself as gay may seem subtle, but it is a huge distinction, and here’s why.
-God never created us to be homosexual.
+The difference between struggling with homosexuality and identifying oneself as gay might seem subtle, but it is actually a huge distinction, and here’s why: God never created us to be homosexual.
 In Christ that is not who we are.
 In Christ we are a new creation.
 Christians may struggle with impatience, idolatry, lust, or pride.
 Christians may struggle with same-sex attraction, but that does not make them homosexuals.
 We are new creations in Christ.

-So, Christian parents can approach their child as broken people and offer to struggle together through their imperfections.
-It is important that we never communicate to those who have same-sex tendencies that their sin is the worst of all sins.
-Yes, homosexuality is sinful, but not to a level above that of heterosexual lust or lying or pride.
-The truth is we are all broken, and we all need help to remain pure.
+So, Christian parents can approach their child as people who are broken themselves and offer to struggle together in the pursuit of holiness.
+When talking with those with same-sex tendencies, it is important not to communicate that their sin is the worst of all sins.
+Yes, homosexuality is sinful, but not more so than heterosexual lust or lying or pride.
+The truth is we are all broken, and we all need God’s help.

-Also, Christian parents should make clear their biblical convictions, but only after they have established a basis of love and grace and empathy and compassion.
-Your children need to know that the Bible is the supreme authority on all matters of faith and conduct.
+Also, Christian parents should make clear their biblical convictions against homosexual behavior, but only after they have established a foundation of love and grace and empathy and compassion in the relationship.
+Our children need to know that the Bible is the supreme authority on all matters of faith and conduct.
 Not mom, not dad, not peers, not the church.
 And the Bible says that homosexuality is counter to God’s intended purpose for human beings.
-Sexuality must be heterosexual in nature and within the boundary of marriage.
+God’s plan is marriage between one man and one woman, and sex within the marriage.

 If a child says, “I am homosexual.
-That’s the way it is, and I don’t care what God thinks,” then clearly the parents are back at step one.
-This child needs a serious heart change, and only God can change the heart.
-Sin is a heart problem, and until God changes the heart and the child is gripped by the grace of God, nothing will matter.
+That’s the way it is, and I don’t care what God thinks,” then the parents are back at step one.
+This child needs a heart change, and only God can change the heart.
+Sin is ultimately a heart problem, and until God transforms the heart and the child is gripped by the grace of God, nothing else will matter.
 A parent’s convictions will not matter.
 The letter of the law will not matter.
 Love is key.
-It is what drove the prodigal son back to the arms of his father (Luke 15:11–32), and it is, according to the apostle Paul, the greatest of gifts (1 Corinthians 13:13).
+Love is what drove the prodigal son back to the arms of his father (Luke 15:11–32), and it is, according to the apostle Paul, the greatest of all gifts (1 Corinthians 13:13).

 Return to: